mitchness/DoorDilemma/README.md

 The woman is still talking as they walk through the lobby.

-Larry spots the receptionist.
+Larry spots the door to the dentist.

 He smiles politely.

                 LARRY
          Well... nice meeting you.

+He wants to open the door but she's in the way just a tiny bit.

+Larry opens the dentist door just a sliver (no room) and squeezes through.
-He slips away toward the counter.
+He slips away into the dentist office.

 The woman waves cheerfully.

-Still talking.

-Larry checks in.

 The audience can still hear her voice in the hallway as we cut to the next scene.